The Difference Between Sex Therapy and Sex Coaching

 I have to admit, though, the lines may be blurry from time to time.
 Some cases are very clearly falling into the 'need for therapy' vs 'need for coaching' bucket, others are less straight forward.
 Feel free to approach me or your therapist of choice to discuss what type of support can help you best.

 What happens in real life?
-Both streams of professionals refer-out to trusted colleagues.
-This means that if either a therapist, who for example may not be knowledgeable, comfortable or trained on aspects of human sexology, or a coach, who for example may see a need for classic therapy in their clients, will share their assessment with you as a client.
+Both streams of professionals (therapists and doctors as well as coaches) refer-out to trusted colleagues.
+This means that if either a therapist, who may not be knowledgeable, comfortable or trained on aspects of human sexology, or a coach, who may see a need for classic therapy in their clients, will share their assessment with you as a client.
 They will be transparent about their limitations and in a best case scenario have a colleague of the appropriate discipline on hand that they can refer you to.
 Both coaches and therapists aim to help you in the best possible way.
 And sometimes that includes not starting a new client relationship, but rather introducing a more suitable professional.

 What do KOLs (Key Opinion Leaders), those experts who spent decades in the field of sexology and sex coaching or therapy say about the difference between sex coaching and sex therapy?
 Let's start with Dr. Patty Britton, a pioneer in the field.
-I tried to capture her view on this question as found in her book 'The Art of Sex Coaching: Expanding your Practice (2005)'.
-She explains that sex COACHING (vs. THERAPY) is present centred and works towards the futures, figuring out 'how the client can make it work better tomorrow' while a sex therapist would 'start in the past to find out why a client has a sexual concern'.
-Patti further outlines, that the COACHING approach is 'client-centred' and 'dynamic', as in that the coach may 'make active suggestions, give advice or (...) accompany a client to a field trip.
-The COACHING perspective also fosters a 'non hierarchical' dynamic and is 'empowerment- focused'.
-Generally, Dr. Britton, makes it clear that COACHING is not 'pathologizing but healing' and she introduces the term 'personalised eduction' to describe its essence further, which typically includes sessions accompanies by home assignments.
+In her book 'The Art of Sex Coaching: Expanding your Practice (2005)' she explains that sex coaching (vs. therapy) is present centred and works towards the futures, figuring out 'how the client can make it work better tomorrow' while a sex therapist would 'start in the past to find out why a client has a sexual concern'.
+Patti further outlines, that the coaching approach is 'client-centred' and 'dynamic', as in that the coach may 'make active suggestions, give advice or (...) accompany a client to a field trip.
+The coaching perspective also fosters a 'non hierarchical' dynamic and is 'empowerment- focused'.

 For further reading/listening: